Melowdex/person-counting-lc-hw/dataset/readme.md

 ### Preparing the Dataset

-To train and test FOMO models, you first need to generate FOMO-compatible annotations.
+To train and test models apart from the feature based ones, you first need to generate annotations.
+These can be generated using the following scripts:

 1. **Generate FOMO annotations:**